Bio-poetics

 (Or, Beings Informed)

 A heterogeny of states distributes a set of states along a set of transformations, constituting a state space with the potential (i) to be measurable or (ii) to be immeasurable (i.e., otherwise than measurable).
+It generates indeterminate potentials for becoming informed.

 Session 6.4: Complexes

-(Or, Beings Interpreted)
+(Or, Beings Enacted)

 A heterogeny of actions distributes one set of states along another set of states, constituting a function space with the potential (i) to be measurable or (ii) to be immeasurable (i.e., otherwise than measurable).
+It generates indeterminate potentials for interrelation.